Cost Trade-offs of Reasoning and Non-Reasoning Large Language Models in Text-to-SQL: Conclusion

 \section{Conclusion}

-This paper presented the first systematic evaluation of cloud compute costs for LLM-generated SQL queries.
-Evaluating six LLMs across 180 queries on Google BigQuery (230GB StackOverflow dataset), we found that reasoning models achieve 44.5\% lower costs than standard models ($p = 0.003$, Cohen's $d = 0.52$) while maintaining equivalent correctness (96.7\%--100\%), and that execution time correlates weakly with cost ($r = 0.16$, $R^2 = 0.026$), invalidating speed as a cost proxy.
-Common inefficiency patterns include missing partition filters (up to 50\% of applicable queries) and unnecessary column selection.
-As Text-to-SQL systems transition to production, we recommend preferring reasoning models for analytical workloads, implementing cost guardrails, and incorporating cloud-native cost metrics into future benchmarks.
+his paper presented a systematic evaluation of cloud query execution costs for LLM-generated SQL.
+By performing 180 Text-to-SQL query executions across six LLMs on Google BigQuery's 230 GB StackOverflow dataset, we found that reasoning models achieve 44.5\% lower compute costs than standard models, with statistical significance at $p = 0.003$ and a medium effect size of Cohen's $d = 0.52$, while maintaining equivalent correctness between 96.7\% and 100\%.
+Execution time correlates only weakly with cost, with $r = 0.16$ and $R^2 = 0.026$, which invalidates speed as a cost proxy.
+Common inefficiency patterns include missing partition filters in up to 50\% of applicable queries and unnecessary column selection.
+As Text-to-SQL systems move into production under consumption-based cloud pricing, we recommend preferring reasoning models for analytical workloads, implementing cost guardrails, and incorporating cloud-native cost metrics into future benchmarks to reflect the economic reality of SQL execution.